sbnguah/MedStatsBook/_book/R-Data-Types.md

 [1] "numeric"
 ```

 As we expected it is a *numeric* variable.
-Next we determine the class of data
+Next, we determine the class of data
 ”A”

 ```r